qdrant/qdrant-cloud-public-api/README.md

     npm  install @qdrant/qdrant-cloud-public-api
     ```

-- Now you can import the generated code in your python project.
+- Now you can import the generated code in your typescript project.
 Ex:

     ```typescript
     import { ClusterService } from '@qdrant/qdrant-cloud-public-api/qdrant/cloud/cluster/v1/cluster_pb'